-It’s unfortunate that a statement about sexual literacy has some awkward typos in it, but that’s splitting hairs.
 Ms. Wallace’s celebration of the uniquely female pleasure organ is both politically and socially important in the “Year of The Vagina.”

 (Although I would like to add that there are a few men out there who try to give the clitoris the respect it deserves.)